An explanation of the MCIS Levy

 The Lifetime Care and Support Scheme component of the MCIS Levy is set by the Board of the Lifetime Care and Support Scheme.
 That component is calculated as a percentage of the base greenslip premium.
 The percentage varies based on risk factors such as vehicle type and geographic region.

 The MAA component of the MCIS Levy is set by the MAA and is currently calculated as a percentage of the greenslip premium.
 The percentage is the same for all greenslips.
-From 1 July 2010 the MAA's component of the MCIS Levy is 8% of greenslip premiums.
+The MAA's component of the MCIS Levy is currently 10.5% of greenslip premiums.

 |Newcastle / |